intelygenz/the-real-devops-challenge/README.md

 > Estimated time: 45 minutes

-Finally, you deploy your Challenge 2 application on Kubernetes.
+Finally, deploy your Challenge 1 application on Kubernetes.
 Can you develop a Helm chart and deploy your image?
 The application will be exposed with an Ingress (choose the one you want: Nginx, Traefik…).

-> Note: if you couldn’t complete Challenge 2, you can use the latest version of the `httpd` image on Helm chart.
+> Note: if you couldn’t complete Challenge 1, you can use the latest version of the `httpd` image on Helm chart.

 Helpers: